ZsBT/hass-w1000-portal/README.md

 ## Set up Home Assistant

-See [[configuration-example.yaml]] on how to give the integration your login details.
+See the [configuration example](configuration-example.yaml) on how to give the integration your login details.